 The Friends of the Bloomfield Public Libraries is a nonprofit volunteer organization dedicated to the support of the libraries through fundraising and advocacy.
 The Friends raise and receive funds in order to provide support for programs, materials and equipment that might not otherwise be made available.
 Visit the Friends of the Bloomfield Public Libraries page for more details.

 The library welcomes donations in memory or honor of someone special.
 Monetary gifts are accepted, as are books and other materials that meet collection development guidelines.
 Monetary donations can be given with suggestions as to what is purchased with the funds.
 A plate with the person’s name will be placed on the purchased item, and, where requested, an acknowledgment letter will be sent.

 The Friends of the Bloomfield Public Libraries rely on your donations to help make their book sales successful.
 When the Friends succeed, the library succeeds.
 For more details about which items the Friends accept, please visit the Donate Books & Media page.

 Buy a Book from the Friends

-The Friends of the Bloomfield Public Libraries host book sales twice a year, in the fall and the spring, as well as two paperback book sales.
+The Friends of the Bloomfield Public Libraries host book sales twice a year, in the fall and the spring.
 Additionally, the Friends sell books from carts year-round near the entrances of both libraries.
 Not only can you find a good book at a great price, but all proceeds from the sales go to help support library projects.